Harshil-Anuwadia/Sangharsh-Inventory-Management-Software/README.md

 ### 📥 Installer (Official Release)

-1. Download the official `.exe` setup file from the **private release portal** or company distribution channel.
+1. Download the official `.exe` setup file from the [Releases](https://github.com/Harshil-Anuwadia/Sangharsh-Inventory-Management-Software/releases) section or company distribution channel.
 2. Run the installer and complete setup following the on-screen instructions.
 3. After installation, launch the app from the desktop or Start Menu.